 My name is Ron McElfresh.
-I’m a Mac user.
+I’m a Mac user, iPhone user, iPad user.

 A few of my friends would say that sounds like an introduction at a 12 step program for some sort of addiction.
 There are similarities.
-Mac users love their Macs, Mac applications, Mac utilities, and pretty much all things Apple.
+Apple customers love their Macs, iPhones, iPads, iTunes, iPhoto, the App Stores, and pretty much all things Apple.

-McSolo is a site about me on my Mac, with links to news items of interest, tips and tricks, reviews, and a few opinions on whatever interests me at the moment.
-Though my experience with computers dates back to the days of CP/M, Unix, and DOS, I’m at home on one of many Macs.
+McSolo is a site about me and my Apple toys, with links to news items of interest, tips and tricks, reviews, and a few opinions on whatever interests me at the moment.
+Though my experience with computers dates back to the days of CP/M, Unix, and DOS, I’m at home on one of many Macs, or digging through my iPad, or checking my iPhone.

 What I Use